 One of the few remaining examples of primary magnesian limestone grassland left in the country and is of national significance for its flora.

-Shibdon Meadow is the last substantial traditionally managed herb-rich permanent pasture in this part of the Tyne Valley.
+Shibdon Meadow is the last substantial traditionally managed herb-rich permanent pasture in this part of the Tyne Valley managed by Gateshead Council until 2014.

 Shibdon Pond is one of the few large open water bodies left in the southern part of Tyne and Wear and is one of the best wetlands in the region for wintering wildfowl.

-Spen Dene is a very small secondary woodland on a steep slope next to a housing development in High Spen.
-The site has no access due to steep slopes and health and safety concerns.
+Spen Dene is a very small secondary woodland on a steep slope in High Spen.
+The site is inaccessible due to steep slopes and health and safety concerns.

-Town Kelloe Bank has a unique and very distinctive landscape with diverse flora and fauna.
+Town Kelloe Bank has a unique and very distinctive landscape with diverse flora and fauna shaped by the last ice age located in glacial lake meltwater channel system.

-This site is an important component of the Tyne Valley wildlife corridor, which follows the River Tyne from Wylam to Bill Quay.
+This site is an important component of the Tyne Valley wildlife corridor, which follows the River Tyne from Wylam to Bill Quay formerly managed by Gateshead Council.